OlhaOvcharenko/OlhaOvcharenko/README.md

  [![HitCount](https://hits.dwyl.com/OlhaOvcharenko/OlhaOvcharenko.svg?style=flat-square)](http://hits.dwyl.com/OlhaOvcharenko/OlhaOvcharenko)

   I am actively improving my skills and always ready to get new knowledge as much as possible.

-- 🔭 I'm currently working on upgrading one of my projects - the jewelry shop website.[Check it out!](https://github.com/OlhaOvcharenko/Jewelry-Shop)

-- 👩‍💻I like seeking new challenges at work to stay inspired and achieve success.

-- 📫 How to reach me: ovcharenko.olga.2014@gmail.com

-- ⚡ Fun fact: **I ❤ travelling and rabbits 🐰**

-  # #
   At the beginning of my venture as a developer I find it both challenging and engaging simultaneously.
 It's sparked a multitude of questions and a strong desire to delve deeper into the subject matter.